zabbix/zabbix-agent-chocolatey/README.md

 ﻿# zabbix-agent-chocolatey
-This package installs the Zabbix agent using the pre-compiled files from [Zabbix SIA](zabbix.com).
+This package installs the Zabbix agent using the pre-compiled files from [Zabbix SIA](https://www.zabbix.com/).

-Executables are placed in `$env:ProgramFiles\Zabbix Agent` which is generally `C:\Program Files\Zabbix Agent`.
-The `zabbix_agentd.conf` file is stored in `$env:ProgramData\zabbix`.
-On Windows 7 and up this is generally `C:\ProgramData\zabbix`.
-When new versions are installed the config is not overwritten but rather the version number of the new file is appended to the name.
-For example, if version 2.2.1 is installed and then upgraded to version 2.4.4 you will find the sample 2.4.4 config files saved as `zabbix_agentd-2.4.4.conf.`
+Executables are placed in `%ProgramFiles%\Zabbix Agent` and the zabbix_agentd.conf file is stored in `%ProgramData%\zabbix`.
+When new versions of the agent are installed, the config is not overwritten but rather the version number of the new file is appended to the name.
+For example, if version 3.2.0 is installed and then upgraded to version 3.4.6 you will find the sample 3.4.6 config files saved as “zabbix_agentd-3.4.6.conf”.

-The source for this Chocolatey package can be found on [GitHub](https://github.com/zabbix/zabbix-agent-chocolatey).
-Please also file any issues you find using the project's [Issue tracker](https://github.com/zabbix/zabbix-agent-chocolatey/issues).
+The source code for this Chocolatey package can be found on [GitHub](https://github.com/zabbix/zabbix-agent-chocolatey).
+Please file any issues you find in the project's [Issue tracker](https://github.com/zabbix/zabbix-agent-chocolatey/issues).

 ## Release Notes

-#### 2018-01-30 Release 3.4.6
+#### 2018-05-25 Release 3.4.6
 * Bumped up to Zabbix 3.4.6
 * Fix logo for nuspec config